opensource-inemar-net/datameasure/README.md

-- (difficult) If the reported gauge value is changing more than +/- 10% of the long term average the value shall be skipped
+- (difficult) If the reported gauge value is changing more than +/- 10% of the long term average of the value the wrong values shall not be reported
 - (difficult) if the reported gauge value is changing more than +/- 10% of the long term average and the counter is less than 200: This shall be reported as a reboot and wrong values shall not be reported